 Create your Company’s AngelList Profile

-Create your Company Profile, before you can set up company profile on AngelList, you need the following.
+Create your Company Profile, before you can set up a company profile on AngelList, you need the following.

 Firstly, your personal profile